scouten/ericscouten.travel/content/2025/06-25+australia/03-a-farm-some-friends-and-a-flight/index.md

 cover_cdn_key = "img/v1/2025/06/es-256-5445"
 +++

-I mentioned [yesterday,](../02-the-long-coastal-road) that we arrived late in the evening at an AirBNB site that's on a farm in rural Victoria.
-These are a couple photos from when we first arrived last night.
+I mentioned [yesterday](../02-the-long-coastal-road) that we arrived late in the evening at an AirBNB site that's on a farm in rural Victoria.

-<!-- more -->

-{{ es_cdn_image(id = "es-256-5415", cdn_version = "v1", cdn_key = "img/v1/2025/06/es-256-5415", caption = "The Blue Barn, near Mossiface, Victoria, Australia") }}

-{{ es_cdn_image(id = "es-256-5417", cdn_version = "v1", cdn_key = "img/v1/2025/06/es-256-5417", caption = "The Blue Barn, near Mossiface, Victoria, Australia") }}

 We arrived too late to see much of the farm, so they sent a welcoming committee first thing in the morning.
 (We made very fast friends, as you can see!)

+<!-- more -->

 {{ es_cdn_image(id = "es-256-5421", cdn_version = "v1", cdn_key = "img/v1/2025/06/es-256-5421", caption = "The Blue Barn, near Mossiface, Victoria, Australia") }}